Sugar Prices See Continued Support from Safras Forecasts for 2026/27

 Signs of a larger sugar crop in India, the world's second-largest producer, are undercutting prices after the India Sugar Mill Association (ISMA) on November 11 raised its 2025/26 India sugar production estimate to 31 MMT from an earlier forecast of 30 MMT, up +18.8% y/y.
 The ISMA also cut its estimate for sugar used for ethanol production in India to 3.4 MMT from a July forecast of 5 MMT, which may allow India to boost its sugar exports.
 Meanwhile, the India Sugar Mill Association (ISMA) reported on December 15 that Indian 2025-26 sugar production from October 1 to December 15 jumped +28% y/y to 7.83 MMT.

 On the bearish side for sugar, the International Sugar Organization (ISO) on November 17 forecast a 1.625 million MT sugar surplus in 2025-26, following a 2.916 million MT deficit in 2024-25.
 ISO said the surplus is being driven by increased sugar production in India, Thailand, and Pakistan.
-In August, ISO had previously forecast a 231,000 MT deficit for the 2025-26 marketing year.
 ISO is forecasting a +3.2% y/y rise in global sugar production to 181.8 million MT in 2025-26.
 Meanwhile, sugar trader Czarnikow on November 5 boosted its global 2025/26 sugar surplus estimate to 8.7 MMT, up +1.2 MMT from a September estimate of 7.5 MMT.

 The outlook for higher sugar production in Thailand is bearish for prices.
 The Thai Sugar Millers Corp on October 1 projected that Thailand's 2025/26 sugar crop will increase by +5% y/y to 10.5 MMT.
 Thailand is the world's third-largest sugar producer and the second-largest exporter.